Adventure & Outdoors

 Drive north along Highway 95A to Kimberley.

-Fairmont’s year-round, crystal clear hot springs pools beckon travellers into their steamy, mineral-rich waters.
+Fairmont Hot Springs Resort’s year-round, crystal clear hot springs pools beckon with their steamy, mineral-rich waters.
 The resort also offers 45 scenic holes of golf, access to hiking and biking trails, spa services, and even skiing and snowboarding in the winter.

 Continue north on Highway 95 to Golden.

 Golden is set on the banks of the Columbia River, North America’s largest wetland, abundant with wildlife.
 It is close to national parks, including Yoho National Park, home to wonders ranging from powerful waterfalls to 500 million-year-old fossil beds, and Glacier National Park, offering an array eco-systems from alpine tundra where, for a few weeks each summer, the meadows burst into a sea of flowers; here, lower altitudes and high precipitation creates a lush rain forest of cedar and hemlock.
 Mountain biking and whitewater rafting are popular activities here, and a literal and figurative highlight is a meal at Kicking Horse Mountain Resort—Eagle’s Eye Restaurant is the country’s highest elevation dining experience at 2,347 m (7,700 ft).
 Keep it sky-high with a visit to the Golden SkyBridge, featuring Canada’s highest suspension bridges perched 130-m above an expansive canyon, with views of the Columbia Valley below.

 Highway #1 east of Golden will experience closures for up to 30 minutes with full overnight closures.
 Please see the up-to-date schedule of closures.